-Ianessa A. Humbert, PhD, CCC-SLP, is an Assistant Professor in the Department of Physical Medicine and Rehabilitation at Johns Hopkins University in Baltimore, MD.
+Ianessa A. Humbert, PhD, CCC-SLP, is an Associate Professor in the Department of Communication Sciences and Disorders at The University of Iowa.
 She is an accomplished researcher, having studied the effects of electrical stimulation on hyo-laryngeal movement in healthy and dysphagic adults.
-Dr. Humbert's current research focuses on swallowing neurophysiology and Alzheimer's disease.
+Dr. Humbert's research focuses on swallowing neurophysiology and Alzheimer's disease.

 Financial — Ianessa Humbert is an author of online CE courses sponsored by Northern Speech Services; receives royalty payments.